 For Long Life Study: Refer to WHI Long Life Study – Synopsis of Blood Protocol.

-DNA Extraction methods: DNA was extracted from buffy coats using the methods below.
+DNA Extraction methods: DNA was extracted using the methods below.
 The current ‘Five Prime’ extraction method was developed by FHCRC using Qiagen reagents in a method designed to maximize both the quality and yield of extracted DNA.
 DNA extracted using this method has performed well in a variety of genotyping, telomere, and DNA methylation assays.
 An AS may receive a mix of DNA extracted by different methods, as well as DNA from samples that still need to be extracted.
-Extraction method is tracked in the WHI Specimen Tracking System.
+Extraction method is tracked in the WHI Specimen database.
 Please note that DNA is extracted on an "as needed" basis so the date of extraction does not correlate with the date of the blood draw.

 2000 – 2003 Qiagen/Bioserve